Finale

 200523%5%

 The bottom 50% in both societies remains slipping in their share of the nation's income and their contribution to the nation's tax revenues.
+(See also the 1983-2003 data for the US bottom 60% regarding the trend of share of net worth and share of income in the appendix "Data regarding the bottom of the US society" in the Economy chapter.)

-A solution consists simply of explaining to the citizens that 'survival of the fittest' needs to be restored and that procreation requires a license that will be provided when applicants pass a few simple tests.
+A solution consists 'simply' of explaining to the citizens that "survival of the fittest" needs to be restored and that procreation requires a license that will be provided when applicants pass a few simple tests.

 Taxability limit